Do you know the key difference between a Polytechnic and a university?

 Here’s some good news before you panic and start reading all your textbooks in a row.
 You will have an advantage over your university peers because of the many similarities between university and polytechnic life.
 Both these institutions treat students like adults.
 You’ve probably noticed that no one calls you to check if your homework is done, and nobody will call your parents if your exam fails.
 No one cares if you miss two or three classes.

-You should take responsibility for your own learning, by printing out your notes and doing revisions.
+You should take responsibility for your learning, by printing out your notes and doing revisions.
 Also, you are expected to consult your professor proactively.
 Professors are there to teach, not to nanny.

 This will greatly help in your university life.
 It’s time to up your game and spend more time studying in your free time, rather than waiting until the exam period.